Biosimilars

 A biosimilar is a “generic-like” version of a drug that contains biologics.

 A generic drug has the exact same active chemical ingredients as the original drug.
-It’s not possible to make an exact copy of a biologic because it’s a living thing.
+However, it’s not possible to make an exact copy of a biologic because it’s a living thing.

 The name of a biosimilar includes the name of the original biologic drug.
 For example, trastuzumab-dkst is a biosimilar to the drug trastuzumab.
 Biosimilars also have brand names.